Esri/vitruvio/doc/usage.md

 This section describes how to use the Vitruvio Actor in Unreal Engine 4 (UE4), export rule packages from CityEngine and how to import or create initial shapes.

+**Note** that the Plugin contains a demo folder with a simple level to try out Vitruvio.
+First, enable *Show Engine Content* and *Show Plugin Content* in the View Options (bottom right) of the Content Browser.
+The demo content can now be found in the *Vitruvio Content/Demo/* folder.

 ## Vitruvio Actor and Component

 The *Vitruvio Component* allows the user to access the procedural generation.
 It can be attached to any Unreal Actor.
 If the Actor already has a valid initial shape component attached it will automatically be used as the initial shape for the building generation.
 Refer to [Initial Shapes](#Initial-Shapes) for more information.